 Two Charged in Cocaine Trafficking Conspiracy

-PITTSBURGH, Pa. - Two Allegheny County residents have been indicted by a federal grand jury in Pittsburgh for violating federal narcotics trafficking laws, United States Attorney David J. Hickton announced today.
+PITTSBURGH – One Pennsylvania resident and one New York resident have been indicted by a federal grand jury in Pittsburgh on charges of federal narcotics trafficking violations, Acting United States Attorney Soo C. Song announced today.

-The law provides for a maximum total sentence of at least 10 years and up to life in prison, a fine of up to $8,000,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendants.
+The law provides for a maximum total sentence of not less than 10 years and up to life in prison, a fine of $10,000,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

 The Drug Enforcement Administration conducted the investigation leading to the indictment in this case.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.